QLIC-meets/QLIC-meets.github.io/pilot/README.md

 ### About

 QuIC-meets is an initiative to facilitate further collaboration and learning within QuIC.
-This is intended to be a two month trial (till December).
+This is intended to be a two/three month trial (till December).